4. Auth in GraphOS Studio

 We've just set up the server-side handling of Authorization headers, but we haven't actually sent those headers with our request!
 So our server is trying to authenticate the user sending the request, but it can't find their user token, and it returns the appropriate error.

-Adding headers in Apollo Studio
+Adding headers in GraphOS Studio

 Let's go ahead and add those missing headers.